 - Applicants must submit the application for marriage license and all the above in a meeting set with the Superior Court Judge for review and approval.

-There is a $55 fee for marriage licenses due at the time of application.
-Cash, and money orders are accepted.
+There is a $59 fee for marriage licenses due at the time of application.
+Cash Only in the office.
+Money orders will be accepted if the license is applied for by mail.
 Credit cards and personal checks are not accepted at this time.

 Performing the ceremony

 State law prescribes who can perform a marriage ceremony: active and retired Supreme Court justices, Court of Appeals judges, Superior Court judges, Superior Court commissioners, and judges of courts of limited jurisdiction, as well as any regularly licensed or ordained minister or priest of any church or religious denomination.
 See RCW 26.04.050 for a complete list.

 Ministers from any state may perform marriage ceremonies.
 Neither the bride nor the groom may perform the ceremony.